skatejs/skatejs/README.md

       }
     });

-This allows you to specify which attributes you want to listen to and will call the specified function when it when:
+This allows you to specify which attributes you want to listen to and will call the specified function when:

 - A processed element is inserted with the corresponding attribute already on it.
 - The corresponding attribute is added to the processed element.